UOA-Heart-Mechanics-Research/biv-me/README.md

 python src/pyezzi/setup.py build_ext --inplace
 ```

-If you do not already have them, guidepoint files (GPFiles) for personalised biventricular mesh fitting can be generated directly from CMR DICOM files.
-This requires installing additional packages, and downloading deep learning models for view prediction and segmentation. **If you do not plan to run preprocessing of CMR DICOM files to create GPFiles, you can skip the below steps.**
+If you do not already have them, guidepoint files (GPFiles) for biventricular model fitting can be generated directly from CMR DICOM files.
+This requires installing additional packages, and downloading deep learning models for view prediction and segmentation. **If you do not plan to run preprocessing of DICOM files to create GPFiles, you can skip Steps 4 and 5.**

 ### (Optional) Step 4: Download deep learning models
 The preprocessing code uses deep learning models for view prediction and segmentation.
 These models are located inside of a [different repository](https://github.com/UOA-Heart-Mechanics-Research/biv-me-dl-models), and are imported as a submodule.
 To download the models, you need to have Git LFS installed.
 You can run the following command in your terminal to check you have Git LFS.